Trije-bingusi/shared-infrastructure/README.md

    ./scripts/init-remote-backend.sh [output_file.tf]
    ```
 4. Upon successful execution, the script will create the required Azure resources and generate a Terraform configuration file with the backend settings.

-## TODO

-- [x] Script for initializing the remote backend and documentation of its usage.
-- [x] Root module for infrastructure provisioning
-- [x] Implementation of modules for provisioning shared resources.
-  - [x] Azure Container Registry
-  - [x] Azure PostgreSQL Flexible Server
-  - [x] Azure Kubernetes Service
-- [x] Mechanism for microservices to access shared resources, such as a Key Vault.
-- [ ] Documentation on how microservices can utilize the shared infrastructure.
-- [ ] CI/CD pipeline for automated infrastructure provisioning and updates.